Hesperian Health Guides

 Make sure you give all the antibiotic or the infection may come back.

-If the child is allergic to penicillin medicines or the treatment is not working:
+If the child is allergic to penicillin:

 or

-age 1 month to 1 year 125 mg, 2 times a day
+1 month to 1 year 125 mg, 2 times a day

-age 1 to 5 years 250 mg, 2 times a day
+2 to 5 years 250 mg, 2 times a day

-age 5 years or more 500 mg, 2 times a day
+5 to 12 years 500 mg, 2 times a day

-Do not give more than 1000 mg in 1 day (24 hours)
+Do not give more than 1 g (1000 mg) in 24 hours.

 or

-Give 30 to 50 mg per kg, divided into 2 to 4 doses a day.
+• give erythromycin by mouth for 7 to 10 days.
+Give 30 to 50 mg per kg of body weight, divided into 2 or 3 doses a day.
 If you cannot weigh the child, dose by age:

-age 2 to 8 years 250 mg, 3 times a day.
+1 to 8 years 250 mg, 2 times a day

 If there is fluid draining from the ear, wipe it away, but do not stick anything in the ear to clean it.
 Encourage the child to rest and drink a lot of liquids.
 The child can bathe, but should not put his ears under water or swim for at least 2 weeks after he is well.